CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-mysql-replication.md

 2. Fill out the appropriate details for the Blueprint.

-    * Master Server MySQL Password: The password for the MySQL account on **Node 1 of the Multi-Master Cluster**.
+    * Master Server MySQL Password: The password for the MySQL account on **Node 1 of the Master-Master configuration**.
 Note: This should be the password used when MySQL was configured and can be found at /root/.mysqlclc
-    * Slave Server Host Name: In a Multi-Master configuration this is the **name of the secondary node** you wish to be part of the Multi-Master configuration.
+    * Slave Server Host Name: In a Master-Master configuration this is the **name of the secondary node** you wish to be part of the Master-Master replication configuration.
-    * Slave Server MySQL Password:  The password for the MySQL account on **Node 2 of the Multi-Master Cluster**.
+    * Slave Server MySQL Password:  The password for the MySQL account on **Node 2 of the Master-Master configuration**.
 Note: This should be the password used when MySQL was configured and can be found at /root/.mysqlclc</b></li>
-    * Install Managed MySQL Master Master Replication: Select **Node 1 of the Multi-Master** cluster.
+    * Install Managed MySQL Master Master Replication: Select **Node 1 of the Master-Master** configuration.
-    * Install Managed MySQL Master Master Replication: Select **Node 1 of the Multi-Master** cluster.
+    * Install Managed MySQL Master Master Replication: Select **Node 1 of the Master-Master** configuration.
-    * Register Managed MySQL Replication: Select **Node 1 of the Multi-Master** cluster.
+    * Register Managed MySQL Replication: Select **Node 1 of the Master-Master** configuration.

       ![MySQL Multi-Master Blueprint options](../images/getting-started-with-managed-mysql-replication-02.png)